 6. If the clerk certifies that a petition is not sufficient, a person who signed the petition may file a protest with the mayor within seven days after certification.
 The mayor must then present the protest at the next regular meeting and the governing body shall hear and decide on the protest (AS 29.26.150).

-9. As soon as the election is certified, the Alcohol Beverage Control Board (ABCB) must be notified of the outcome of the election.
-The ABCB is then responsible for providing notice to Department of Law, Department of Public Safety, and all package store licensees who sell in response to a written solicitation.
+8. As soon as the election is certified, the Alcohol Beverage Control (ABC) Board must be notified of the outcome of the election.
+The ABC Board is then responsible for providing notice to the Department of Law, the Department of Public Safety, and all package store licensees who sell in response to a written solicitation.
 The local governing body is responsible for posting notice of a prohibition in a central location in the community (AS 04.11.509(a)).

 After a community adopts a local option, the municipality may enact ordinances and impose fines and penalties for violation of its local option and maintain law enforcement officials to enforce these ordinances.
 AS 04.21.010 authorizes a municipality to enact ordinances governing, importation, barter, sale, consumption, and possession consistent with the provisions of Title 4 and clarifies that an ordinance is not inconsistent if it limits: the monthly amounts that may be imported, the percent of alcohol that a beverage may contain, and the type of container that may be possessed.